DCD-Ecosystem/dcd_protocol/docs/02_dcdcli/03_command-reference/net/status.md

     "head_num": 185,
     "head_id": "000000b9f79e2394a48738fb3c8c87dac944094648c23818427e1d44375b6034",
     "os": "osx",
-    "agent": "EOS Test Agent",
+    "agent": "DCD Test Agent",
     "generation": 1
   }
 }
 ```

 **Note:** The `last_handshake` field contains the chain state of the specified peer as of the last handshake message with the node.
-For more information read the [Handshake Message](https://developers.eos.io/welcome/latest/protocol/network_peer_protocol#421-handshake-message) in the *Network Peer Protocol* document.
+For more information read the [Handshake Message](https://developers.dcd.io/welcome/latest/protocol/network_peer_protocol#421-handshake-message) in the *Network Peer Protocol* document.